/

 Your onboarding checklist should cover:

-- Weeks two–four: Product deep-dives, cross-team collaboration, first real project
+• Weeks two to four: Product deep-dives, cross-team collaboration, first real project

 Build this checklist directly into a Doozy Track so each step is delivered automatically at the right time.
-The template is the plan, the Track is the execution — and nothing gets missed because a manager forgot to send a message.
+Nothing gets missed because a manager forgot to send a message.

 Make it repeatable